Briancbn/ros_vim_autocomplete/README.rst

    After the compilation is completed, you should be able to test it with an empty ``.py`` file.

-   The best way to test it is to try type in a file directory path.
+   The easiest way to test it is to try type in a relative file directory path.
-   Upon successful installation you should get a similar result as the below image.
+   Upon successful installation, you should get a similar result as the image below.

    .. image:: ./resource/ycm-successful-installation-windows.png

-   Skip to `customization <ycm-customization_>`_ and `ROS Configuration <ycm-ros-configuration_>`_ section if you primarily using the Windows YCM installation.

 .. _ycm-ros-configuration: